Doing business in Hong Kong

 What advice can you give me in regards to payroll and taxation requirements?

 Any district in Hong Kong is available for foreign company investment.

 Payroll is usually processed on a monthly basis.
 There is no monthly income tax deduction requirement for employers.
 The employer must report employees’ income annually, while employees report and pay their own tax annually.

 There is a mandatory provident fund which both employer and employee each must contribute 5% of monthly salary with a top ceiling of HK$1,500 monthly.

 Tax/regulatory and reporting:

-There is no value-added tax, sales tax, interest tax, dividend tax and capital gain tax in Hong Kong.
+There is no value-added tax, sale tax, interest tax, dividend tax, capital gain tax and estate tax in Hong Kong

-We only have corporation profits tax and individual income tax.
-Profits tax rate is 16.5% normally with certain exceptions profits tax rate could be 8.25%.
-Only annual reporting is required.
+- Corporation profits tax – standard tax rate is 16.5% with certain exceptions profits tax rate could be 8.25%, only annual tax reporting is required

 Is there anything else that I should know?